evmos/evmos/README.md

 ## Careers

-See our open positions on [Personio](https://altiplanic.jobs.personio.de/?language=en).
+See our open positions on [our Careers page](https://evmos.org/careers/).

 ## Licensing